 A preliminary assessment of the outcome of these improvement schemes is shown in the following table.
 The full analysis of achievement against each scheme's objectives is still being carried out and a final report will be published in the summer.

 138

 clinical research

 studies 28

 specialities

+34

+new studies

+approved

+clinical staff

-34 approve new studies clinical staff participating in
+participating in

+research